 In a typical procedure, the surgeon makes incisions following the natural lines of your eyelids; in the creases of your upper lids, and just below the lashes in the lower lids.
 The incisions may extend into the crow’s feet or laugh lines at the outer corners of your eyes.
 Working through these incisions, the surgeon separates the skin from underlying fatty tissue and muscle, removes excess fat, and often trims sagging skin and muscle.
 The incisions are then closed with very fine sutures.

 After surgery, the surgeon will probably lubricate your eyes with ointment and may apply a bandage.
-Your eyelids may feel tight and sore as the anesthesia wears off, but you can control any discomfort with the pain medication prescribed by your surgeon.
-If you feel any severe pain, call your surgeon immediately.
+Your eyelids may feel tight and sore as the anesthesia wears off, but you can control any discomfort with the pain medication prescribed by Dr. Berger.
+If you feel any severe pain, call Dr. Berger immediately.

 You should be able to read or watch television after two or three days.
 However, you won’t be able to wear contact lenses for about two weeks, and even then they may feel uncomfortable for a while.